davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index copy.md

     }
     ```

   - We don't have to know what that block means yet, but anytime in your code, if a given index is invalid, use this code to alert users!

-#### Code Along: Reallocation and the Add Methods
+#### Code Along Part 2: Reallocation and the Add Methods

-1. Before we can finish the 1-argument and 2-argument "add" methods, recall that the underlying array has a maximum of `capacity` spots?
+1. Before we can write the "add" methods, recall that the underlying array has a maximum of `capacity` spots available, but what can we do if we need more spots?

 2. When more room is needed, you need to do several things.
 First, create a new array that's twice the current `capacity`.
-Second, you need to copy over the existing elements to this new array in their existing positions.
-Finally, you need to assign this new bigger array as the new `data` field (which will in turn cause Java to garbage-collect the old array -- but that's okay because we copied over all the elements.)
+Second, you need to copy over the existing elements to the new array in their existing positions.
+Finally, you need to assign this new bigger array as the new `data` field (which will in turn cause Java to forget about the old array -- but that's okay because we copied over all the elements.)

 3. Java calls this method `reallocate()`.
 Implement `reallocate()` now.
 It's not a part of the `MyList` public interface, so make it `private`.

 4. Next, work on the 2-argument add method.
 First, check to see if the given index is valid, and throw an exception if it's not.
 Unlike before, a valid index is in the range between 0 and `this.size`.
 This is to allow new elements be added right-adjacent to the current tail.
 If the current `capacity` is full, then we need to call `reallocate()` to get more space.
 Next, you have to shift all elements both at and to the right of the given index by 1 space.
 Finally, you can insert the given element into the indexed spot.
 Don't forget to increment `this.size`.

 5. Finally, add the 1-argument add method.
 Because the 1-argument add method simply adds the given element to a specific index, we can just call the 2-argument method (that's why we wrote it first!).
 This should just require one line.

-6. Test out your add methods.
-Add 11 elements and make sure it doesn't crash!
-Then see if you can have over 20 elements.
-Over 40?
-Over 80?

-#### Code Along: Generic Typing
+#### Part 3: Generic Typing
 Our `MyArrayList` can store unlimited `doubles`, but as we know, Arraylists are supposed to be able to store any type of object.
 In this section we refactor our `MyArrayList` to accept generic types.

 - First Copy and paste the following code directly into your `MyList` interface file, replacing what used to be there.
 All references to `double` have been replaced with `E`.
 Also note that `<E>` has been appended to the name of the `MyList` interface.